jonasbn/bash_completion_historian/README.md

 Ref: [ServerFault.com: _Standard place for user defined bash_completion.d scripts?_](https://serverfault.com/questions/506612/standard-place-for-user-defined-bash-completion-d-scripts)

+Create a directiory for your completions:

 ```bash
 $ mkdir ~/.bash_completion.d
 ```

+Copy your completions into the newly created directory:

 ```bash
 $ cp hist ~/.bash_completion.d/
 ```

+Start a new shell and you should be good to go.

 ### System-wide example from Debian